If Your Company Doesn’t Have a Financial Forecast, You’re Wasting Time and Money

-However, if your company doesn’t have a detailed financial forecast telling you how to get there, then you’re likely wasting extensive money and resources and missing out on a huge advantage for success.
+However, if your company doesn’t have a detailed financial forecast telling you how to get from one benchmark to another, then chances are you’re wasting extensive money and resources.
+You’re also missing out on a huge advantage for success.

-Having accurate and up-to-date financial records is vitally important for day-to-day operations, but having an accurate financial forecast can be the difference between success and failure for a company.
+Having accurate and up-to-date financial records is vitally important for day-to-day operations.
+However, having an accurate financial forecast can define the level of company success.

 - KPIs or goals related to finances that you use as guideposts for defining monthly or yearly targets